 As part of the 2019 tax relief measures, the Profits Tax exemption allowance has been increased to MOP$600,000 for income derived in 2018, any annual taxable income beyond the exempted amount is taxed at a flat rate of 12%.
 Under the same relief measures, in 2019, income obtained or generated in Portuguese-speaking countries are exempted from Profits Tax, when the relevant profits tax have been paid in those countries.

 Employees’ Income Tax in Macau

 As an employer, it is important, and a responsibility, to understand and facilitate your employee’s tax obligations in addition to your own.

-Individual income tax is also known as Professional Tax in Macau, both resident and non-resident individuals are taxed at the same progressive scale.
+Individual income tax is also known as Professional Tax in Macau, both resident and non-resident individuals are taxed at the same progressive scale at a rate of 0% to 12%.
 Non-resident employees are also subject to a 5% tax rate on their taxable income even if their remuneration does not exceed the exempted amount, i.e. under MOP$144,000.

 Macau’s Financial Services Bureau provides Simulation Calculation tools for various taxes which are useful resources for employees and employers to estimate their payable amounts.

 Looking for HR support in Macau?
 Links International is an award-winning recruitment and HR Outsourcing partner in Asia.
 We provide in-country support for HR functions including visa application, secondment PEO & EOR, payroll outsourcing and more.
 Get in touch with one of our specialists in Macau today to see how we can elevate your HR functions!